 What is the difference between a registered nutritional therapist & a nutritionist?

-Working as a nutritional therapist includes seeing clients on a 1:1 basis in clinic, giving individualised personalised nutrition and lifestyle advice.
+Working as a nutritional therapist includes seeing clients on a one to one basis in clinic, giving individualised personalised nutrition and lifestyle advice.

 On the other hand, nutritionist work is non-clinical and can for example include work in the food industry, scientific research as well as government work.

 Due to the difference between the work involved in these nutrition professions these terms are used separately depending on the work involved.

 I am registered as a nutritional therapist with the British Association for Nutritional Therapy (BANT) but may use the job title BANT registered nutritionist depending on the nature of each specific project and the work involved.